danielmoi/aquarium/notes/05-03-constants.md

 # Constants

-In Kotlin, we can make top leve constants, and assign them a value at COMPILE TIME using `const val`...
+In Kotlin, we can make top level constants, and assign them a value at COMPILE TIME using `const val`...

 So we have `val` and `const val`